Close Menu

 You do not need to try to win benefits by yourself.
 We can help file your SSD application.
 Also, we can help you appeal every SSA denial.
 That way, you can focus on your health.
 For example, our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 Send it in quickly.
 Every day you wait to apply is a day you lose benefits.

 HIRE US TO HELP YOU WIN SSDI & SSI BENEFITS

 In order to fight the SSA’s denials, you need a law firm with experience.
 Hire us.
 Dianna Cannon has been helping people who need SSDI benefits for over thirty years.
 Brett Bunkall and Andria Summers also have many years of legal experience.
-Together, we have won over 20,000 SSD and SSI hearings.
+Together, we have won over 20,000 SSDI and SSI hearings.
 You can trust us.
 We will do everything we can to win your benefits.
 Put our experience to work for you and win SSDI and SSI benefits, even if you are going through a divorce.

 Facebook Twitter LinkedIn